-The chart-topping Tracy Jordan hit “Werewolf Bar Mitzvah” means a lot to a lot of different people: young Jews, young werewolves, young werewolf Jews, and anyone else who can find some personal meaning in its chorus of “Boys becoming Men, Men becoming Wolves.”
-The rising WWE star Dolph Ziggler would surely find something to recognize in those words.
+The chart-topping Tracy Jordan hit “Werewolf Bar Mitzvah” means a lot to a lot of different people: young Jews, young werewolves, young werewolf Jews, and anyone else who can find some personal meaning in the chorus “Boys becoming Men, Men becoming Wolves.”
+Dolph Ziggler, one of WWE fastest rising stars, would surely find something to recognize in those words.

-Since obtaining the Money in the Bank—which gives him the chance for an instant match with any champion at any time, including immediately after that champion’s most recent match, which would all but ensuring an instant title—he has gradually transformed from mid-card avatar to main event door crasher and finally to top-of-the-card prospect.
+Since obtaining the Money in the Bank—giving him the chance for an instant match with any champion at any time, including immediately after that champion’s most recent match, which all but ensures an instant title reign—he's gradually transformed from mid-card avatar to main-event door crasher and finally, top-of-the-card prospect.

-Like age curves for baseball players, there are a number of different paths that performers follow on their to way to the promised land of top-tier money and championships, which essentially become performance bonuses.
+Like age curves for baseball players, different paths open up for performers to follow on their way to the promised land of top-tier money and championships.
 Most are based upon the usual milestones, with the time between each varying according to the wrestler and the relative speed of his narrative track.
-That makes it sound more complicated than it is, maybe: gold and mid-card individual championships help to establish performers with audiences in a way that allows them to, at the very least, exist in the minds of the fans.
-Belts give matches inherent importance, allowing making them showcases for up-and-coming talent.
+Which sounds more complicated than it actually is: mid-card individual championships establish performers with audiences in a way that allows them to, at the very least, exist in the minds of the fans.
+Belts are inherent important, and any match where one is on the line an advertised showcase for the talent involved.
 You get all this.

-Benchmarks work in much the same way but instead of moving you into the arena of fan awareness, they move you up the ladder towards the bright lights of the marquee.
-That's because, rather than existing as tangible things that can be challenged and taken away, they are things that are in at specific moments in time that lead to opportunities down the road, a semiotic means to a narrative end.
+Benchmarks, like being a Money in the Bank winner (now) or a Royal Rumble/King of the Ring winner (in previous generations), work in much the same way but instead of moving you into the arena of fan awareness, they move you up the ladder towards the bright lights of the marquee.
+That's because, rather than existing as tangible things that can be challenged and taken away, they are things that are earned at specific moments in time which lead to opportunities down the road, a semiotic means to a narrative end.
 Before Money in the Bank became the push-du-jour, King of the Ring competed with the Royal Rumble for the role of most prestigious ticket to wrestling’s upper class.

-The King of the Ring was—and may once again be, if former KOTR Triple H decides to continue his nostalgia trip—a single-elimination tournament designed to prove the obvious.
-This often took place over a month with most preliminary matches for what culminated in a 8-man one-night PPV popping up, seemingly at random, on weekend shows like Superstars or Livewire; the marquee preliminary matchups, almost always involving the eventual winner, were shown on Raw.
+The King of the Ring was a single-elimination tournament designed to prove the obvious.
+Often taking place over a month with preliminary matches for the 8-man one-night PPV popping up, seemingly at random, on weekend shows like Superstars or Livewire; with the marquee preliminary matchups -- almost always involving the eventual winner -- shown on Raw.
 Feuds for the non-tournament matches on the KOTR PPV often sprung up from incidents that happened during these matches, a byproduct—as has been covered before in The Vault—of a sparse PPV schedule that required feuds to be built around the events as opposed to the contemporary model, which is basically the inverse.

 Because of this, and because of the implicit nature of the title shot given to the victor—along with the crown, scepter and eventual heel turn—the King of the Ring didn’t have nearly the staying power of the Royal Rumble and Money in the Bank events, which gave their winners the instant gratification of guaranteed title shots.
 No one misses it all that much.